 '''

+resgen SampleForm.resx

-fsc.exe SampleForm.resx sample.fs beginners.fs sampleform.fs program.fs
+fsc.exe --resource:SampleForm.resource sample.fs sampleform.fs

 '''

 In the application, the resources are accessed from the type SampleForm contained in the file sampleform.fs.
 The following code fragments occur in that file.
 The first creates a ComponentResourceManager that is ready to read resources from an assembly.
-The argument typeof<SampleForm> ensures the resource manager reads resources from the assembly that contains the type SampleForm (that is, the type being defined).
-We discuss the typeof function in more detail in Chapter 9.
+The argument typeof<SampleForm> ensures that the resource manager reads resources from the assembly that contains the type SampleForm (that is, the type being defined).
+Chapter 9 discusses the typeof function in more detail:

-'''

-open System.ComponentModel

-let resources = new ComponentResourceManager(typeof<SampleForm>)
+open System.ComponentModel let resources = new ComponentResourceManager(typeof<SampleForm>)

-'''